openedx/edx-platform/docs/en_us/course_authors/source/exercises_tools/math_expression_input.rst

      * - Attribute
        - Description
+     * - label (required)
+       - Specifies the name of the response field.
      * - size (optional)
        - Specifies the width, in characters, of the response field where students enter answers.